JustinDo720/JobBuddy/README.md

 - `npm install redux react-redux`

 1. **User Login**
-  - [ ] Creating the User Login and Register Form
+  - [x] Creating the User Login and Register Form
-  - [ ] Use your django Djoser link to create our User
+  - [x] Use your django Djoser link to create our User
-  - [ ] Ensure an Email sign in  + Confirmation.
+  - [x] (1/2) Ensure an Email sign in  + Confirmation.
 Additionally make sure to display username if signed in
   - [ ] Deal with resend confirmation, update username, update password...

 2. **Display Jobs on Home page**